crealime/front-friend/git/git.md

 `git diff` Changes in files.

-`git diff НЕАD` Differences between НЕАD and the current state of the work folder.
+`git diff НЕАD` Differences between НЕАD and the current state of the work directory.

 `git diff --cached` Differences between НЕАD and the indexed changes.

-`git diff 8dgv8` Differences between 8dgv8 commit and the current state of the work folder.
+`git diff 8dgv8` Differences between 8dgv8 commit and the current state of the work directory.

 `git diff --cached 8dgv8` or `git diff --staged 8dgv8` Difference between indexed changes and 8dgv8 commit.